Vrije Universiteit Brussel

-The Vrije Universiteit Brussel was formed in 1970 by the splitting of the Free University of Brussels (Note: The split occurred along linguistic lines, forming the French-speaking Université libre de Bruxelles (ULB) in 1969, and Dutch-speaking VUB in 1970.), which was founded in 1834 by the lawyer and liberal politician Pierre-Théodore Verhaegen.
+The Vrije Universiteit Brussel emerged from the 1969 split of the Free University of Brussels, (Note: The split occurred along linguistic lines in 1969, formally establishing the French-speaking Université libre de Bruxelles (ULB) and Dutch-speaking VUB in 1970.) which was founded in 1834 by the lawyer and liberal politician Pierre-Théodore Verhaegen.
 The founder aimed to establish a university independent from state and church, where academic freedom would prevail.
 This is still reflected in the university's motto Scientia vincere tenebras, or "Conquering darkness through science", and in its more recent slogan Redelijk eigenzinnig, or "Reasonably self-willed".
-Accordingly, the university is pluralistic – it is open to all students on the basis of equality regardless of their ideological, political, cultural or social background – and it is managed using democratic structures, which means that all members – from students to faculty – participate in the decision-making processes.
-(Note: According to the statutes of the Vrije Universiteit Brussel.)
+Accordingly, the university is pluralistic; it is open to all students on the basis of equality regardless of their ideological, political, cultural or social background.
+It is also managed using democratic structures, which means that all members—from students to faculty—participate in the decision-making processes.
+(Note: According to the statutes of the VUB.)

-One of the leading Belgian universities open to Europe and the world.
-The university's research articles are on average more cited than articles by any other Flemish university.
-The university is organised into 8 faculties that accomplish the three central missions of the university: education, research, and service to the community.
+The university is organised into eight faculties that accomplish its three central missions: education, research, and public service.
 The faculties cover a broad range of fields of knowledge including the natural sciences, classics, life sciences, social sciences, humanities, and engineering.
 The university provides bachelor, master, and doctoral education to about 8,000 undergraduate and 1,000 graduate students.

+Name

+Brussels has two universities whose names mean Free University of Brussels in English: the French-speaking Université libre de Bruxelles (ULB) and the Dutch-speaking Vrije Universiteit Brussel (VUB).
+Neither uses the English translation, since it is ambiguous.